jkaiser87/VOL3D/README.md

 <img width="1397" height="727" alt="image" src="https://github.com/user-attachments/assets/0ee8171d-4c2e-468c-9c6e-10d61f91d568" />

 - Check that all tif files are found and listed on the left
-- Choose channel(s) and assign an optional group.
+- Choose channel(s) and assign an optional channel name (to label the volume, eg with GFP or Cre or stroke etc) and assign a group to the animal.
 - Select the appropriate Atlas Type (e.g. adult or developmental) to enable AP_histology.
 - Run AP_histology (alignment to CCF).
 After running through all steps (up to manual alignment), close the GUI and re-start CELL3D to refresh.
 - Run "Create 3D VOlume in CCF" -> This will display the volume within CCF space in a plot on the right.
 - You can also choose to mirror the volume onto left/right hemisphere, choose what to color by etc.

-- **Output:** This scipt will generate a 3D plot of the volume(s) within the CCFv3 file and create the following additional files for further analysis
-  - `OUT/*_variables.mat`: This file contains the coordinates and can be used to plot several animals into one plot using Script 2
-  - `OUT/FIG/*_3DPlot_Volume.png/.m': This folder contains the 3D Plot (as png and matlab figure file) of the 3d volume(s)
+To prepare for step 2 (summarizing several animals in one brain), use the button "save to additional folder" and choose a folder where the *_variables.mat file will be stored.
+Add all additional animals after processing them to this same folder.

 #### 2. Plotting Multiple Animals into 1
 To combine data from multiple animals into a single 3D model, follow these steps using the second MATLAB script: `VOL3D_Step2_PlotAllAndCalculateVolumes.m`.